Nonlocal Gagliardo-Nirenberg-Sobolev type inequality: Miscellaneous

-\textbf{Assumption B:} The \ref{item:assump-B} turns out to be weaker than \ref{item:assump-C}.
+\end{enumerate} \end{proposition} \textbf{Warning!} The estimates in \eqref{eq:equiv-sobolev} do not imply that $W^{1,p}(\R^d) = W^p_\nu(\R^d)$. \textbf{Assumption B:} The convexity part of the \ref{item:assump-B} turns out to be weaker than that of \ref{item:assump-C}.
 Indeed, the function $t\mapsto \phi_p(t) = \phi(t^{1/p})$ being a Young function and hence convex and nondecreasing implies that $\phi(t) = \phi_p(t^p)$ is also convex and hence a Young function.
+In fact the condition that $\phi_p$ is convex, can be viewed as a fair analog of the condition that $\frac{1}{p^s_*}>0$ in the standard situation where $\nu(h)= s(1-s)|h|^{-d-sp}$.
 Furthermore, it is natural to require the function $\phi$ to be invertible as it rules out pathological functions.
-Note that, assuming $\phi$ is a Young function, one views from \eqref{eq:invert-cond} that $\phi(0)= 0=w(0)$ and $\phi(\infty)= \infty=w(\infty)$ and hence that $t\mapsto \phi(t)$ is invertible from $ [0,\infty]$ to $[0,\infty]$ if and only if $r\mapsto w^p(r)$ is.
-Therefore, \ref{item:assump-B} is somewhat superfluous and is simply an accessory to define the critical Young function $\phi$ and the associated Orlicz space $L^\phi(\R^d)$.
+Note that, assuming $\phi$ is a Young function, one views from \eqref{eq:invert-cond} that $\phi(0)= 0=w(0)$ and $\phi(\infty)= \infty=w(\infty)$ and hence that $t\mapsto \phi(t)$ is invertible from $ [0,\infty)$ to $[0,\infty)$ if and only if $r\mapsto w^p(r)$ is.
+Therefore, \ref{item:assump-B} is somewhat a great accessory to define the critical Young function $\phi$ and the associated Orlicz space $L^\phi(\R^d)$.

-\textbf{Assumption C:} The \ref{item:assump-C} essentially constitutes the most fundamental and quite vital property needed on $\phi$ in order to establishing our main result.
+\textbf{Assumption C:} The \ref{item:assump-C} essentially constitutes the most fundamental and quite vital property needed on $\phi$ in order to establish our main result.
 Next, we explain how the \ref{item:assump-C} globally infers certain growth conditions on $\phi$.
-First of all, the growth condition \eqref{eq:growth-condition} is clearly equivalent to say that
+First of all, the growth condition \eqref{eq:growth-condition} is clearly equivalent to saying that